 CP 2000 We Are Proposing Changes to Your Tax Return

 Contact our office for help solving your IRS problems.
 Our knowledgeable staff will be able to answer your questions and assist you with your IRS correspondence.
-Whether you need an Naples Tax Attorney or someone who can represent you in Alaska, give us a call today.
+Whether you need a Tax Attorney or someone who can represent you in Alaska, give us a call today.